Originally from New Zealand, I have lived in Berlin since 2013. I generally teach in English but I do also speak German.

 In 2013 I completed a 200-hour Scaravelli-inspired yoga teacher training with the Acquaviva School of Yoga in Edinburgh, and then in 2014 dived into a further 500-hour training at ISHTA Berlin.
 In 2017 I certified to teach Lauren Ohayon's Restore Your Core Programme.
 This programme was instrumental in my recovery from my daughter's birth two years ago.
 I found myself getting stronger and more stable in my body, and the more I have worked with it the more inspired I have been to share this material.
 I have since completed a standard Pre- and Postnatal Yoga Teacher Training with Bliss Baby Yoga.

-My current classes are informed by an interest in developing functional movement through an open-minded exploration of yoga practices.
+My current classes are informed by an interest in developing functional movement through an open-minded exploration of yoga and other movement practices.
 In this I draw on my ongoing study of embodied anatomy and kinesiology with Amy Matthews, and whole-body core functionality with Lauren Ohayon.
 I am also very influenced by the work of Donna Farhi.